ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
 It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

 ---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** April 02, 2026

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** May 14, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** January 04, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** December 08, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** October 12, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Phred Quality Score (Genomics)
+**Date:** January 23, 2026

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** September 13, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** November 10, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** August 07, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** December 19, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** August 28, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** August 20, 2025

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## UPGMA (Unweighted Pair Group Method) (Phylogenetics)
+**Date:** September 16, 2025

+UPGMA is a simple agglomerative clustering method for phylogenetic tree construction.
+It assumes a constant rate of evolution (molecular clock hypothesis) and produces a rooted, ultrametric tree.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** September 16, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Needleman-Wunsch Algorithm (Sequence Alignment)
+**Date:** March 07, 2026

+The Needleman-Wunsch algorithm is a dynamic programming algorithm used for global alignment of two sequences.
+It uses a similarity matrix (like BLOSUM62 or PAM250) and a gap penalty to find the optimal alignment across the entire length of the sequences.

+---

+## BLAST (Basic Local Alignment Search Tool) (Sequence Alignment)
+**Date:** May 16, 2026

+BLAST is a heuristic algorithm for searching sequence databases.
+It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

+---

+## Neighbor-Joining (NJ) Trees (Phylogenetics)
+**Date:** November 28, 2025

+Neighbor-joining is a bottom-up clustering method used to construct phylogenetic trees.
+It starts with a star-like tree and iteratively pairs nodes that minimize the total branch length, producing an unrooted tree.

+---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** November 02, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** June 20, 2025

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---